 Targeted double-stranded DNA break (DSB)-induced genome editing permits changing specific DNA sequences in living cells, ideally, without collateral chromosomal mutations or rearrangements.
 The delivery of programmable nucleases alone or together with donor DNA templates can yield gene knockouts and gene knock-ins mainly through the recruitment of the non-homologous end joining (NHEJ) and homology-directed DNA repair (HDR) pathways, respectively.
-There are, however, many crucial aspects linked to DNA editing processes that, clearly, require further investigation.
+There are, however, many crucial aspects linked to DNA editing processes that, clearly, require further investigation and refinement.
 In this regard, we focus on three interconnected research lines that build upon viral vector and gene editing technologies and whose goals are.

 (1) Improving the delivery of programmable nucleases and donor DNA templates into human cells.